Chinese Culture and Traditions

 We cover the many Chinese pastimes: Chinese chess (Xiang qi) , Mahjong , Game of ‘Go’ (Weiqi) , Kite flying and Tai Chi .

-We also cover more general aspects of Chinese culture including: Chinese inventions , Examination system , Food in China (with separate sections on Rice and Tea ), Chinese Silk , Ancient coins and Why we call China ‘China’ .
+We also cover more general aspects of Chinese culture including: Chinese inventions , Examination system , Food in China (with separate sections on Rice and Tea ), Chinese Silk , Ancient coins and finally Why do we call China ‘China’ .

 Getting by in China There are many customs and traditions that you should know before traveling to China.
 Our customs page covers such things as giving gifts, banquets, sealing business deals and how to behave in public.
 A respect for age old traditions will impress your hosts who will appreciate your efforts to embrace the culture.
 Read more…